chef/chef-web-docs/chef_master/source/server_replication.rst

 chef-sync-ctl (executable)
 =====================================================
-chef-sync-ctl is the command line tool for Chef replication, which allows asynchronous replication of cookbook content across Chef server organizations.
-This is done from a single, primary Chef server organization to one (or more) replicas of that Chef server.
+chef-sync-ctl is the command line tool for Chef replication, which allows asynchronous replication of cookbook content across Chef Server organizations.
+This is done from a single, primary Chef Server organization to one (or more) replicas of that Chef Server.

 manager-log
 -----------------------------------------------------